Breastfeeding and Maternal Illness Part 2

 Some infectious diseases

 A full discussion of all infectious diseases and breastfeeding could result in a book the size of War and Peace, so I will try to deal, briefly, only with those that seem to cause the most problems for doctors and, as a result, for the breastfeeding mothers.
 It should be assumed that if an infectious disease is not included here, that it is safe for mothers to breastfeed.

 Hepatitis is an infection of the liver and of most concern with regard to breastfeeding are hepatitis A, B and C. There are other viruses, maybe named up to hepatitis z by now, but they are uncommon causes of liver infection.

 This virus is typical of viruses as already mentioned in Breastfeeding and Maternal Illness Part 1 in the sense that by the time the mother is aware she is unwell, the viremic phase has already passed for many days or even weeks (the viremic phase is when the virus is found in the blood).
 Though infection of others is very possible from virus in the bowel movements, infection from bowel movements is no longer likely either.
 Once the mother has symptoms, the virus is no longer in the intestinal tract.
 In other words, by the time the mother is obviously sick, she can no longer pass the infection to the baby, not by being with the baby or by breastfeeding.
 And in any case, switching to formula does not help prevent illness in the baby and just might make his illness worse without the protection of breastfeeding.

 It is true that hepatitis, if it is severe (it can be mild or even asymptomatic), can cause the mother to be extremely tired, with abdominal pain and not being able to eat as well as feeling weak and this may make it difficult for her to care for the baby.
-It is best if the mother goes to bed with the baby and nurses him in bed.
+It is best if the mother go to bed with the baby and nurses him in bed.
 It would also be best if she not be responsible for other chores.